 On September 10, 1937, the Town of Berlin formed a Police Bureau which was supervised by four elected Constables.
 The Police Bureau was the town's only form of police protection until April 13, 1955.
 In 1955, a formal police department was formed.
 Since that time, the Berlin Police Department has grown from three (3) constables to forty-one (41) full time officers, nine (9) civilian dispatchers, one (1) administrative assistant to the Chief, two (2) records clerks, and one (1) technical support administrator.
 The Police Department has been led by six (6) Police Chiefs; Theodore Strand (1956-1971), Robert Skinner (1971-1978), Phillip Buchanan (1978-1980), William Scalise (1980-1988), Gerald Charamut (1988-2003), and Paul Fitzgerald, who was appointed in 2003.
 On February 2, 1985, the Berlin Police Department was shaken by the death of Officer Jeffery Casner, who was struck by a drunk driver while directing traffic at an automobile accident.
 In November of 1988, the department was once again shocked by the sudden death of Chief William B. Scalise, who succumbed while clearing land for a new VFW Post.
-The Berlin Police Department's 2010-2011 budget was \$6,365,160 - a far cry from the \$8,386 that had been allocated for police protection in 1954.
-The Berlin Police Department is looking to the future to better serve the Berlin community by increasing manpower and moving into a newer and larger facility.
+The Berlin Police Department's 2011-2012 budget was \$6,588,233 - a far cry from the \$8,386 that had been allocated for police protection in 1954.
+The Berlin Police Department is looking to the future to better serve the Berlin community by utilizing new technologies, moving into a newer and larger facility and by maintaining and efficiently utilizing staff and resources.